Boko Haram offers to swap kidnapped Nigerian girls for prisoners

 Nigerian authorities met with some of the experts on Monday and plan further meetings with the West African country's defence and security agencies, a government statement said.

-Mike Omeri, a senior Ministry of Information official, told a news conference the government had seen the video.
+Mike Omeri, a senior Ministry of Information official, told a news conference that the government has seen the latest video.

 "The government of Nigeria is considering all options towards freeing the girls and reuniting them with their parents," he said.

-The governor of Borno state, where the girls were abducted, said in a statement the video had been distributed to families and local schools in an effort to identify the girls shown.
+The governor of Borno state, where the girls were abducted, said in a statement the video had been distributed to families and local schools in a bid to identify the girls shown.

-Security officials said on Monday five militants suspected in two car bombs that killed at least 90 people on April 14 and May 1 in a suburb of the capital, Abuja, had been arrested.
+Security officials said on Monday five militants suspected in two car bombs that killed at least 90 people on April 14 and May 1 in the same suburb of the capital, Abuja, have been arrested.
 Nigeria has arrested hundreds of suspected Boko Haram militants.

 Human rights groups have said previously that Giwa barracks has been used to illegally detain and torture suspects, something the military denies.